aio-libs/aiocache/README.rst

 - **backends**: Allow you specify which backend you want to use for your cache.
 Currently supporting: SimpleMemoryCache, RedisCache using aioredis_ and MemCache using aiomcache_.
 - **serializers**: Serialize and deserialize the data between your code and the backends.
 This allows you to save any Python object into your cache.
 Currently supporting: DefaultSerializer, PickleSerializer, JsonSerializer.
-- **policies**: Allows the cache to use a policy.
-Currently supporting: DefaultPolicy, LRUPolicy.
+- **plugins**: Implements a hooks system that allows to execute extra behavior before and after of each command.

 .. image:: docs/images/architecture.png
   :align: center

-Those 3 entities combine during some of the cache operations to apply the desired command (backend), data transformation (serializer) and pre/post hooks (policies).
+Those 3 entities combine during some of the cache operations to apply the desired command (backend), data transformation (serializer) and pre/post hooks (plugins).
 To have a better vision of what happens, here you can check how ``set`` function works in ``aiocache``:

 .. image:: docs/images/set_operation_flow.png
   :align: center